 Best wishes with appreciation,

 Alicia and Marlena

-How do I sponsor a child in Lebanon?
+How do I sponsor a child with Children Incorporated?

-You can sponsor a child in Lebanon in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at firstname.lastname@example.org; or go online to our sponsorship portal, create an account, and search for a child in Lebanon that is available for sponsorship.
+You can sponsor a child in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at firstname.lastname@example.org; or go online to our sponsorship portal, create an account, and search for a child that is available for sponsorship.